cmacht/aoc/README.md

 I then copied [HyperNeutrino's] solution that searches char-wise in 8 directions instead of line-wise.

 ### 05 - sorting
-Last one that I managed to complete in the morning.
+Last one that I managed to complete in the morning. (edit: or so I thought.
+P2 of day2 was also late.)
 Instructions seemed convoluted at first.
 In part two, I implemented a very stupid sorting algorithm.

 - [ ] Improve [sorting algorithm](https://github.com/cmacht/aoc/blob/1130b465c3e7049763365930c9d2736db9b84438/05/puzzle05b.py#L23)

 ### 06 - grid, pathfinding
 I was happy with my solution, as it looked clean and straight-forward and solved `input-training`.
-However, it failed with the full `input`.
-Thanks to [Papierkorb's](https://github.com/Papierkorb2292) suggestion I figured out that this was due to an incorrect check for boundaries, which I fixed [in this commit](https://github.com/cmacht/aoc/commit/872294b51cf749d0d12b40039d347ee4dcbb08ac#diff-acf549eb5923d4256cd93615abdeaee28f71c5c61b208e8cf87df4bc4eed9deeR40).
+Frustratingly, it failed with the full `input`.
+Thanks to [Papierkorb's](https://github.com/Papierkorb2292) suggestion to try and modify the test input first,
+I figured out that this was due to an incorrect check for boundaries, which I fixed [in this commit](https://github.com/cmacht/aoc/commit/872294b51cf749d0d12b40039d347ee4dcbb08ac#diff-acf549eb5923d4256cd93615abdeaee28f71c5c61b208e8cf87df4bc4eed9deeR40).

 I thought long on how to best implement a "finding loops" algo: I first thought of checking the coords for closed rectangles,